 Expect countless, colorful dragon boats and rowers vying for top prize.
 Enjoy a generous serving of dumplings and cheer on your favorite team in an energetic and lively atmosphere.
 Events take place at Bedok Reservoir, the Kalang River, where you can try out the sport for yourself (as well as DBS Marina Regatta at Marina Bay).
 Don’t forget to pay respects to the great Yuan as well!

-Best time to visit Singapore – The Great Singapore Sale & Singapore Food Festival from June to August & from July to August
+The Great Singapore Sale & Singapore Food Festival from June to August & from July to August

 Shop ‘till you drop and eat to your heart’s content during the summer months with The Great Singapore Sale and Singapore’s Food Festival.